 This is what happens when a nation’s courts are allowed to become the primary mechanism for resolving contentious social and moral debates better left to the political arena […]

-With the controversy associated with the recent High Court Love decision, it’s certainly not inconceivable that we too might see greater US-style public scrutiny of appointments to our superior courts.
+With the controversy associated with the recent High Court decision in Love, it’s certainly not inconceivable that we too might see greater US-style public scrutiny of appointments to our superior courts.
 But this is something that can and should be avoided.
 The key is to limit the ability of our courts to enter into the policymaking domain of Parliament.
 Our courts were never designed or intended to become quasi-legislatures in which matters of public policy would be decided by non-elected officials – as intellectually gifted and morally enlightened as they may be.
 This is how things should remain.

 Like the Founding Fathers, the framers of our Constitution designed a system defined by a clear separation of legislative and judicial power.
 This system was chosen to dilute power and create strong checks and balances on decisionmakers.US Supreme Court replacement rows: could they happen here?